Sociail · Security

 SAML / SSO

-Available for Teams pilots by request during Early Access.
-Will be self-serve on Teams plans post-launch.
+Reviewed for Teams pilots by request during Early Access.
+Broader self-serve administration is planned for Teams packaging.

 02Responsible disclosure